YousefMahmoudMalek/space-explorers/README.md

 7. Click on the newly added database on the side panel then go to **import** and choose the `DatabaseScript.sql` file from the main dirctory, then click import

-8. The website should be working correctly on your machine new, you can start browsing the website by going to `http://localhost/SpaceExplorers/`
+8. The website should be working correctly on your machine now, you can start browsing the website by going to `http://localhost/SpaceExplorers/`